lanternbugs/MarsAndMore/README.md

 Mars and More uses the Swiss Ephemeris located at AstroApp/Astrobot/Ephemeris.
 This is a C library.
 We currently are using 4 API calls from AstroApp/Astrobot/Adapter/AdapterToEphemeris.m implementation to the Swiss Ephemeris.
 Its data files are at AstroApp/Astrobot/ephe.
 Its license is located next to ours in outer folder, swiss-ephemeris-license.
 It is compatible with GPL and Mars and More uses it under GPL.
 It also has a dual license.
 And for those interested in just the Ephemeris there is also a GPL Java port by Thomas Mack.

-City data in cities.json for latitude and longitude is from KStars, https://edu.kde.org/kstars/ and used under GPL.
+Most all cities data used from https://simplemaps.com/data/world-cities under the Creative Commons Attribution 4.0 licence.
+This is about 45,600 cities.
+About 1200 latitudes and longitudes are still used for US and Canadian cities from the app's old data source, KStars, https://edu.kde.org/kstars/ and used under GPL.